clstaub/Predicting_Hospital_Readmissions/README.md

 Below is the proportion of patients in the dataset that were readmitted.

 <img src="img/target.png">

+Taking a cursory glance at the data showed that a '?' was used where values were unknown.
+To address this, we will replace all '?' with np.nan.
+This will paint a more honest picture of any missing values.

+- Column 'weight' is missing 96.86% of data
+- Column 'payer_code' is missing 39.56% of data
+- Column 'medical_specialty' is missing 49.08% of data

+**What do we do with the columns containing missing data?**

+- Since weight is missing ~97% of data, we will drop the column.
+It would have been a nice feature to evaluate.
+- Additionally, payer_code and medical_specialty are missing ~40 and ~50 % of data respectively.
+Although there are other ways to deal with this, we will remove the columns.

+A good next step would be to evaluate the unique values that each feature contains.
+If the feature contains a large amount of values (i.e. Patient ID, encounter ID) we will just take a count of the unique values in the column.

+Since 'examide' and 'citoglipton' only contain one unique value, we will drop these two features from the data frame.

+Another column that needed cleaning was the **discharge_disposition_id** column.
+This column along with **admission_type_id** and **admission_source_id** all contained numerical values.
+These numeric values only served as identifiers and didn't actually have any ordered meaning.
+The id translations were provided in a separate csv file 'IDs_mapping.csv'.

+Reviewing admission_type_id table there seem to be some redundancies in the unique values.
+We can group some of these together to simplify interpretability when we get to Modeling as these could be important features.
+Will consolidate 'Urgent' and 'Trauma Center' with 'Emergency'.
+Will also combine 'Not Mapped' and 'NaN' into 'Not Available'.

+Similar logic can be applied to the discharge_disposition_id as well as the admission_source_id

 ## Exploratory Data Analysis
 It is worth exploring if any of the numeric variables have any correlations.
 We will write a function to exract numeric columns from a data frame of choice and return a numeric data frame.
 This will be performed for both the